monyhar/monyhar/monyhar/docs/infra/trybot_usage.md

       setting CQ+1 on gerrit or by running `git cl try` with no arguments.
     * Run trybots of your choice by providing arguments to `git cl try`:

         * specify bucket name with `-B/--bucket`.
-For chromium tryjobs, this should always be `luci.chromium.try`
+For monyhar tryjobs, this should always be `luci.monyhar.try`
         * specify bot names with `-b/--bot`.
 This can be specified more than once.

 ### Examples